 - Web Content Accessibility Guidelines 2.0 WORKING DRAFT - The W3C Web Access Initiative is currently working on version 2.0 of the Web Content Accessibility Guidelines.
 Version 2.0 "attempts to apply guidelines to a wider range of technologies and to use wording that may be understood by a more varied audience."
 (W3C)

-- Vischeck - http://www.color-blindness.com/coblis-color-blindness-simulator/: This site simulates how websites look to people with several different kinds of color blindness.
+- Coblis - http://www.color-blindness.com/coblis-color-blindness-simulator/: This site simulates how websites look to people with several different kinds of color blindness.

 - Bobby.
 A service for testing your web pages for accessibility, according to either the Web Content Accessibility Guidelines (WCAG 1.0) or the U.S. Section 508 Guidelines. ( This site is likely no longer available. )

 - Getting Started: Making a Website Accessible.
 This site provides an initial introduction for people new to Web accessibility.
 It features topics such as why web accessibility is needed, what makes a website accessible, resources for building accessible sites, and tools for evaluating the accessibility of sites.
 It also includes links to additional resources including accessibility guidelines, techniques, and training resources. (more info)